 Every Caffeine app runs inside canisters on the Internet Computer — one for the frontend and one for the backend.
 Draft and live each have their own canisters, and they behave differently:

 - Draft canisters are temporary.
 They are assigned to your project from a shared pool while you are actively editing and testing.
 As long as you keep sending messages, the draft canister stays assigned to your project.
-After about two hours of inactivity, the canister expires and returns to the pool — you will see a message in chat offering to rebuild it.
+After about two hours of inactivity, the canister expires and returns to the pool.
+If your project has a previously deployed version, it is automatically restored the next time you open the project.
 If a draft canister runs out of resources, it is simply replaced on your next build.

 - Live canisters are permanent.
 They are created when you first publish your app and persist for as long as your app is live.
 They hold your production data and serve your real users.
 Live canisters have automatic resource monitoring that keeps them running without intervention.